- In 2017 graduated 936 senior Crosby Scholars; the program has graduated 8,830 seniors since 1993

-- In 2016,10 senior Crosby Scholars were valedictorians of their class, additionally, 50 students had a 5.0 QPA or better after the first semester of their senior year
+- In 2017,10 senior Crosby Scholars were valedictorians of their class after the first semester, additionally, 51 students had a 5.0 QPA or better after the first semester of their senior year

 College Admissions and Financial Aid